Boston Computer Exchange: Early designs of automated trading

 Like later Internet based e-commerce systems such as eBay, sellers uploaded inventory to a database, buyers browsed inventory online but in this pre-Internet era, they consummated transactions by telephone.
 Buyers then paid Sellers, Sellers shipped goods to Buyers and the Exchange billed the seller a commission.
 After several years of operations and some bad transactions, the Exchange invented an escrow services to protect buyers, sellers and the Exchange itself.
 The absence of a verifiable way to close credit card transactions on-line prevented an "all on-line" trade system.

 In 1986, the Exchange created an electronic trading system that was showcased at the COMDEX Trade Show in Las Vegas which attracting wide attention to their vision of an all-electronic, all "on-line" system for buying and selling all types of equipment.
 The BCENE auction trading system pre-dated all other efforts to create on-line trade and was widely viewed as a major innovation in how commerce would be conducted in all business areas.
-Standard Oil Company brought BoCoEx under contract and secured all rights to the system seeking advice on how to create a world-scale on-line trading system.
-Standard Oil pursued this for several years until that oil company was sold to British Petroleum and the idea was shelved but not scrapped.
+Standard Oil brought BoCoEx under contract and secured all rights to the system seeking advice on how to create a world-scale on-line trading system.
+Standard Oil pursued this for several years until that oil company was sold to BP and the idea was shelved but not scrapped.
 Standard Oil tried to sell the idea and the BoCoEx contracts to other companies and eventually abandoned the effort and released Randall and Hall from their exclusive consulting contracts.

 BoCoEx Index

 On advice from futurist Wes Thomas, the Boston Computer Exchange created a weekly price report - called the BoCoEx Index, a report on the High, Low and Closing Price on the Exchange for the most popular computer models.
 Starting in 1983, this price list became a standard tool for assessing the value of computers in court cases, after market sales and in valuations of assets in corporate mergers and acquisitions.
-The report was published every week in Computerworld and PC Week magazines.
+The report was published every week in Computerworld and PCWeek magazines.
 The report dominated the used computer after market and was a standard news item in other computer magazines, much like stock prices in a daily newspaper.
 The BoCoEx Index was also a regular feature on the Business Radio Network and was used to create a ten-year report on the price declines of popular computer models.